Primary

 Position your elbows directly under your shoulders with forearms parallel.
 Press your forearms into the floor to lift your chest while keeping your hips and legs grounded.
 Look forward rather than up to avoid neck strain.
 Breathe deeply and hold.

-Want Sphinx Pose in your program?
+See where Sphinx Pose fits in your weekly plan

 Lie face down with legs extended.